Ashmitabasnyat9/Final-year-project/README.md

 TensorFlow is a popular deep learning framework used for building and training machine learning models.
 In particular,TensorFlow has extensive support for building and training convolutional neural networks (CNNs) which are commonly used for image classification tasks, such as the CIFAR-10 dataset.
-TensorFlow provides a high-level API called Keras which simplifies the process of building neural networks.
+TensorFlow provides a high-level API called Keras which simplifies the process of building neural networks.
 Keras allows developers to create a neural network model with just a few lines of code, making it an excellent tool for building and prototyping models.
 Additionally, TensorFlow provides a low-level API that enables users to have greater control over the implementation details of the model.